-Bouncing Back: Job Market Recovery in the UK
+Bouncing Back: Recovery of the UK Recruitment Market

-As lockdown restrictions begin to ease in the UK and the vaccine rollout continues, the reopening of the economy has prompted a positive shift in the labour market, with unemployment rates declining and job vacancies at an all-time high since the start of the pandemic.
+As lockdown restrictions begin to ease and the vaccine rollout continues, the reopening of the economy has prompted a positive shift in the UK recruitment industry, with unemployment rates declining and job vacancies at an all-time high since the start of the pandemic.

 The past year has posed unprecedented challenges for many business sectors, particularly the hospitality, leisure and retail industries.
 Employees within these trades were either put on furlough or made redundant.
 Comparatively, vacancies in the health sector soared during 2020 with new jobs being created in the midst of the pandemic.